 Many construction finance pros face these problems.
 They have to move back and forth constantly among different software in multiple places to process payments and invoices and synchronize all that with their accounting systems.
 It’s inefficient, time consuming, costly and mistake prone.

 These problems slow payments and therefore strain relationships with customers, vendors and suppliers.

 So we need to ask: How to fix these problems?

 So we need to ask: Why is this happening, and how do we fix the construction industry’s payment problems?

 It comes down to software programming languages.
 Often, they have trouble communicating and being productive together because they simply can’t understand what each other is saying.

 The problems occur when different and siloed payment, invoice and accounting software languages try to “communicate.”
 Information gets delayed or doesn’t arrive at all.
-And even when does arrive, it tends to be wrong.
+And even when it does arrive, it tends to be wrong.

-Luckily, there’s a solution that could help businesses improve the way they process invoices and payments.
+The good news is there’s a solution that could help businesses improve the way they process invoices and payments.
 A solution that enables growth, consistency and accuracy.

 Simply integrate all payment, invoice and accounting software into a single automated system viewable on one tightly integrated computer dashboard.